davenza/PyBNesian/docs/source/extending.rst

         def new_cbn(self, nodes, interface_nodes):
             return ConditionalBayesianNetwork(MyRestrictedGaussianType(), nodes, interface_nodes)

+        # NOT NEEDED because it is homogeneous.
+Also, it is not needed if you do not want to change the node type.
+        # def alternative_node_type(self, node):
+        #    pass

 The arc restrictions defined by :func:`BayesianNetworkType.can_have_arc() <pybnesian.models.BayesianNetworkType.can_have_arc>` can be an alternative to